Dr Sam Jacoby (Course Director)

 He recently authored Drawing Architecture and the Urban (Wiley, 2016) and guest-edited the special journal issues ‘Type versus Typology’ for The Journal of Architecture (2015) and ‘New Design Research in Architecture and Urban Design’ for Urban Flux (2015).
 He also co-edited the book Typological Formations: Renewable Building Types and the City (AA Publications, 2007) and a special journal issue ‘Typological Urbanism: Projective Cities’ for Architectural Design (2011), both with Christopher Lee.

-Dr Platon Issaias (Course Master)
+Dr Platon Issaias (Course Co-Director)

 Platon has been practicing individually and in collaboration across a wide range of scales including architecture, urban design and planning.
 Key projects include the 2nd prize in UIA’s International Architectural Competition for the Innovative, Bioclimatic, European School Complex in Crete, and the commendation in the European Architectural Competition ‘Re-Think Athens’ for the creation of a new city centre in Athens (with Antonas Office).
+In 2018, he co-curated the exhibition Islands of Exile: The Case of Leros in Manifesta 12, Palermo, Italy, which presented the findings of a four-year-long interdisciplinary project on the island of Leros, Greece and int history as a place of displacement, detention, and control.

 Dr Mark Campbell (Studio Master)